 United Biscuits supports local charities through partnership with In Kind Direct

 13 May 2015: United Biscuits (UB) has donated 132 pallets of products including McVitie’s and Jacob’s with an estimated retail value of over £179,000.
 This is part of an ongoing partnership with In Kind Direct who redistributes surplus goods from manufacturers and retailers to a network of UK charities.
-The donations from UB have benefited 874 UK charities to date.
+The donations from UB have benefitted 874 UK charities to date.

 Mike Howells, Head of Operations at UB, commented, “United Biscuits is committed to supporting charitable organisations across the UK.
 We have been especially pleased to work in partnership with In Kind Direct, who distributes our biscuits to non-profit organisations and enterprises, whose great work we continue to support.”

 For further information please contact Matilda Kent, Communications Executive at United Biscuits

 Tel: 0208 234 5822

 United Biscuits (UB) is a leading international biscuit manufacturer whose baking heritage goes back generations, with many recipes passed down since the 1800s.
 UB bakes some of the best loved sweet and savoury biscuits and cakes that are household names in their respective markets; supported by a strong culture of innovation to continually develop snack brands.
 Among UB’s popular brand names are McVitie’s, Penguin, go ahead!, McVitie’s Jaffa Cakes, Jacob’s, Jacob’s Cream Crackers, Twiglets, Mini Cheddars and Carr’s in the UK, BN, Delacre, Verkade and Sultana in Continental Europe and Haansbro in Nigeria.